Resources for Preschool at Home

 If you read aloud regularly and discuss good books, you will never need to complete a reading comprehension workbook or worksheet.
 Ever.
 (And your kids will thank you for that!)

 I highly recommend reading some books on your own about the academic benefits of reading (listed below), and choosing books for read-alouds that seem above your child’s level.
 Kids understand a LOT!
 We do read a lot of picture books (of a variety of levels) aloud together, but we also read a lot of chapter books.
-This year, our 4 year old sat through:
+During the school year I wrote this post, our 4 year old sat through:

 • most of the Narnia series (7 books)